You can help!

-HMCS Ojibwa will be open to the public as a museum and education
+HMCS Ojibwa is now open to the public and our education

-overnight stays in the crew and officers' quarters.
-The
+submariner's life during overnight stays in the crew and officers'

-adjacent interpretive centre will house museum exhibit space,
+quarters.
+The adjacent interpretive centre will house museum

-classroom and meeting facilities, a gift shop and a restaurant as
+exhibit space, classroom and meeting facilities, a gift shop as

 well as lounge, shower and locker room facilities for guests.